Sign up

 Heavenly Desserts, Newgate Street

 Dessert bars are a fairly recent sight on the high street – Heavenly Desserts were an early brand and now have around fifty stores, including one on Newgate Street.
-Here you’ll find all sorts of sweet treats from croffles to cheesecake, tarts to sundaes and their very own dessert tapas (bite size goodies like brownie bites to macarons).
+Here you’ll find all sorts of sweet treats from croffles to cheesecake, tarts to sundaes and their very own dessert tapas (bite size goodies like cannoli to macarons).
 And of course lots and lots of chocolate.

 Sweet Dreams Desserts Café, St Andrew’s Street